cjnevin/CleanArchitecture/README.md

 # Clean Architecture
-My take on clean architecture.
+My take on Uncle Bob's clean architecture in Swift.

+The workspace is comprised of 5 main frameworks with each service having an additional framework and each platform having an additional app.

 ## Entity (Framework)
 Defines common object structure.